Human Trafficking in Today's Society

 Group research projects, writing assignments, and tests: (any form of credible and documented research may be used if you reference it.)
 Note: All written papers must be in the student's own words.
-Your professors are interested in what you have learned and your ability to express this knowledge; we are not interested in your ability to copy the work of another.
+Your professor is interested in what you have learned and your ability to express this knowledge, not interested in your ability to copy the work of another.
 Any quotes must be properly indicated and referenced.
 These quotes need to be limited; however, for too many quotes means you are not responsible for writing the majority of your paper.
-Any copying, cut-and-pasting, or other forms of plagiarism will result in an "F" for that particular paper or test as well as a disciplinary meeting with the Dean.
-A second occurrence of plagiarism could result in expulsion from Hiram College.
+Any copying, cut-and-pasting, or other forms of plagiarism will result in an "F" for that particular paper or test.

 Research the economics of human trafficking - poor families selling their children because they can’t support them, slave labor being used more in poor economic times, child solders used because they are easy to control and are plentiful.